chandrasaripaka/supergame-meme/replit.md

 - **2025-07-12**: Created comprehensive favicon system using TWV logo in map pin design
 - **2025-07-12**: Added favicon.svg, site.webmanifest, and browserconfig.xml for cross-platform icon support
 - **2025-07-12**: Moved About Us section from home page to landing page for better user flow
+- **2025-07-13**: Enhanced responsive design for home page and chat interface with improved mobile layouts
+- **2025-07-13**: Updated sidebar visibility to lg:block instead of md:block for better tablet experience
+- **2025-07-13**: Improved mobile action bar with better styling and hamburger menu icon
+- **2025-07-13**: Enhanced mobile sidebar overlay with max-width constraints and better UX
+- **2025-07-13**: Made ChatInterface input area more responsive with adaptive padding and button sizes
+- **2025-07-13**: Updated action buttons in chat with responsive text labels and icon sizes
+- **2025-07-13**: Improved TravelPlannerInterface tabs and context display for mobile devices
+- **2025-07-13**: Enhanced travel form modal responsiveness with better mobile spacing and sizing

 ## Project Architecture